allison-payne/chess-js/README.md

 ## 🎨 Customization

-The game uses Emotion for styling, making it easy to customize:
+The game uses Emotion for styling and Framer Motion for animations, making it easy to customize:

 - Board colors and sizing in `Board.tsx`
-- Piece styling in `Piece.tsx`
+- Piece styling and animations in `Piece.tsx`
+- Animation timing and effects throughout all components
 - UI theme colors in respective component files

 ## 📝 Chess Rules Implemented